BryanL43/BrainTumorClassification/README.md

 ## Usage
-Ensure you are in the project's root directory.
+Ensure that your current working directory is set to the project's root directory in the terminal of your choice.

 ### Training
 ```sh